 Buying food might be essential, but you can be thrifty about it.
 One of the joys of travelling is trying the food of the country you’re visiting, but try to limit the number of restaurants and bars you visit, and make sure to research prices before eat out.
 Stick to street food whenever you can, which is often much cheaper – especially off the beaten track rather than in tourist hotspots – and make sure you have at least a couple of meals a week that you cobbled together from the supermarket.
 Similar to how it’s always surprising to work out how much you spend a week on coffee at home, you’d be surprised how much money gets swallowed up by buying food while travelling.

-2. Travel on foot
+2. Travel by Campervan

 3. Find free attractions